Charlie Blackmon Preview, Player Props: Rockies vs. Dodgers

 Charlie Blackmon At The Plate

-- Blackmon is batting .276 with 21 doubles, five triples, seven home runs and 39 walks.
+- Blackmon is hitting .279 with 22 doubles, five triples, seven home runs and 39 walks.

+- He has gone deep in seven games this year (7.7%), leaving the park in 1.8% of his chances at the plate.

-- In 28.9% of his games this year, Blackmon has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.
+- In 26 games this season (28.6%), Blackmon has picked up an RBI, and in 11 of those games (12.1%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

+- In 42 of 91 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.